Ingredients for a perfect account plan

 Implementation is arguably the most important stage of the sales process.
 As a result, it also requires the most cross-functional collaboration between the sales, buying, and implementation teams and clear buy-in on each step of the process with your new customer account.

 An implementation path will show everyone responsible on the account the clear roadmap to get things off the ground successfully.
-Tools like the Lucidchart Sales Solution can help you create dynamic roadmaps to close deals faster and set them up for success.
+Solutions like Lucidchart can help you create dynamic roadmaps to close deals faster and set them up for success.

 Current and future state